TomOne/clean-html-userscript/README.md

 ## Limitations

-Currently only works with the TYPO3 rich text editor
+* Currently only works with the TYPO3 rich text editor.
+* Uses a timeout of 3 seconds.
+If the document content is not loaded within this time, the script will fail to run.

 ## Setup

 ### Chrome users

 1. Install the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension
-2. Click on the Tampermonkey extension icon, then on _Dashboard_.
+2. Click on the Tampermonkey extension icon on the right of the browser address bar, then on _Dashboard_.
 3. Click on the script icon with the green plus sign to create a new script.
 4. Paste the contents from [bundle.js](https://github.com/TomOne/clean-html-userscript/raw/master/dist/bundle.js) into the script editor, replacing all previous contents.
 5. Hit the save button